 Must have visited the ruined Ta Nei Temple some 20 times and am yet to see another visitor there!
-Moreover it’s a great little Jayarvarman VII site in a picturesque forest setting with some interesting carvings remaining and it’s not really that inaccessible.
+Moreover, it’s a great little Jayavarman VII site in a picturesque forest setting with some interesting carvings remaining.

-There’s no road to this temple making it, along with Banteay Tom, one of the rare reasonably sized Angkor sites that you can’t actually access by minibus or tuk-tuk.
+There’s no road to this temple making it, along with Banteay Tom, one of the rare reasonably-sized Angkor sites that you can’t actually access by minibus or tuk-tuk.
 Yes…you actually have to walk to this one!
 Ta Nei is still very much within the central Angkor area though – north of Ta Prom and due east of Angkor Tom – and can be approached from either of these 2 directions.
-From the south take the eastern entrance way to Ta Keo, head into the forest some 100m then take the first sharp turn to the left which will lead you after some 20 minutes to the SW corner of Ta Nei.
-From the west it’s around a 10 minute walk from the ‘French Dam’ on the Siem Reap River.
+From the south take the eastern entranceway to Ta Keo, head into the forest some 100 metres then take the first sharp turn to the left which will lead you after some 20 minutes to the Southwest corner of Ta Nei.
+From the west, it’s around a 10-minute walk from the ‘French Dam’ on the Siem Reap River.
 (The dam – a small French HEP project, destroyed by the Khmer Rouge, is reached by a drive-able track leading north off the road between the Victory gate of Angkor Tom and Thommanon Temple.)
 Both sandy tracks are easy to follow and easy walking, even in the rainy season.

 The above depicts Buddha’s ‘Great Departure’.

-Ta Nei is one of a series of smaller temples constructed by Jayarvarman VII in Angkor’s ‘northern suburbs’ along with Ta Som, Krol Kro and Banteay Prei and all are worth a peak for their forest settings, remaining carvings and the pleasure of having an Angkor temple all to yourself!
+Ta Nei is one of a series of smaller temples constructed by Jayavarman VII in Angkor’s ‘northern suburbs’ along with Ta Som, Krol Kro and Banteay Prei and all are worth a peek for their forest settings, remaining carvings and the pleasure of having an Angkor temple all to yourself!